 Planting trees at the break of slope can intercept relatively fresh groundwater and use it before it discharges further down-gradient where it often becomes too saline for trees.
 The advantage of this option for salinity benefits is that surface water run-off and groundwater flows slow and accumulate at topographic breaks of slope resulting in these locations being wetter and more likely to leak than other locations.
-Trees planted here can store and use this water rather than allowing it to leak to the watertable or discharge to the surface.
-Additionally, planting trees can provide shelter for stock, increase the value of land, improve the landscape and have biodiversity benefits.
-Although, planting tree belts may be difficult and expensive to fence and will occupy land suited to pasture, the benefits may offset some of the costs.
+Trees planted here can store and use this water rather than allowing it to leak to the water table or discharge to the surface.
+Additionally, planting trees can provide shelter for stock.